-If CONEXIS denies a claim in whole or in part, it will provide you with a written explanation within three business days of receiving your request for reimbursement.
-If the claim was denied because it is not consistent with the terms of the plan-for example, because the expense was ineligible or the claim submitted after the deadline-CONEXIS handles the appeal.
-You'll need to request an appeal within 180 days of receiving the denial by writing to:
+If Discovery Benefits denies a claim in whole or in part, a written explanation will be sent within three business days of receiving your request for reimbursement.
+If the claim was denied because it is not consistent with the terms of the plan-for example, because the expense was ineligible or the claim submitted after the dead-line-Discovery Benefits handles the appeal.
+You have 180 days from the first denial date to submit additional documentation.
+Submit claim appeals to: